dcoles/ivle/doc/man/tour.rst

 Paste this line into a command-line (or, if you use a GUI Subversion client, use the username, revision and URL given).
 Subversion will likely prompt for a password.
-For the sample data, this password is "password", but in general, it will **not** be your normal IVLE password.
+For the sample data, this password is ``password``, but in general, it will **not** be your normal IVLE password.
 You can learn your Subversion password by opening a Console in IVLE and typing::